shnenanigans/k4hrbot/README.md

 all you have to do now is run main.py. if double clicking it doesnt work, make a new file called run.txt and write `python main.py` into it. change the .txt to .bat to make it a batch file and double click it to run the bot.

 voila! should work

+if you have problems dm me on discord @shnenanigans